SwiftSeal/HISS/drenseq/README.md

 touch Read_2.fq.gz
 ```

-Snakemake does have an option to remove all files created by a workflow, similar to make clean from GNU make. **This is a necessary step if you are adding new genes to your analysis.
-You will also need to manually remove the fasta index (.fai) file relating to your reference fasta file.** It can also be useful if you hit an error and are concerned that it may have written an incorrect result file.
+Snakemake does have an option to remove all files created by a workflow, similar to make clean from GNU make. **This is a necessary step if you are adding new genes to your analysis.** It can also be useful if you hit an error and are concerned that it may have written an incorrect result file.
 Most of these will be caught by Snakemake, but this command is included below if needed.
 If you're running on a cluster, ensure all submitted jobs have finished before running this command.

 ```bash
 snakemake --delete-all-output --cores 1